workinghard90/Trial-run/README.md

 # PyInstaller

 # Usually these files are written by a python script from a template

-#  before PyInstaller builds the exe, so as to inject date/other infos into it.
+# before PyInstaller builds the exe, so as to inject date/other infos into it

 *.manifest
 *.spec